-A second task will be the categorisation of actions, comprised of temporal series of FACS and BACS, and the organisation in libraries that are accessible from the behaviour subsystems (Reactive, Attention and Deliberative).
+A second task will be the categorisation of actions, comprised of temporal series of FACS and BACS, and the organisation in libraries that are accessible from the behaviour subsystems (reactive, attention and deliberative).
 All actions for the different behaviours should be stored and expanded upon without the need to reprogram other subsystems.

-Figure 4: Overview of the Expression and Actuation subsystem.
+Figure 4: Overview of the expression and actuation subsystem.
 This subsystem receives inputs from several sources, categorizes them using the Library module and mixes them up to create a unique behaviour.
 Such behaviour is mapped into the joint configuration of the corresponding robot.
 This last process is done collaboratively between the subsystem and the robot.

-2.3 Actual work performed
+2.3 Core research done